course-kit/client/README.md

 Loads the user's data from the API.
 The return object properties are:

 - `status: number`.
-The status of API call to load the user.
+The status of the API call to load the user.

 | Status | Description |
 |-|-|